 There are a number of walking trails that wind their way through Cameron Highlands’ pristine tropical rainforest.

-As some of these trails are muddy and poorly marked, it’s not a bad idea to hire a local guide, especially if you’re a planning on diverting off the marked trails.
+As some of these trails are muddy and poorly marked, it’s not a bad idea to hire a local guide, especially if you’re planning on diverting off the marked trails.

 Although the jungles of Cameron Highlands are a haven for nature-lovers, much of the exotic flora and fauna have yet to be documented.